All Episodes

 That's not the job of the president.

-Most people they don't have a chance against the federal government.
+Most people, they don't have a chance against the federal government.

 I don't think you'll have a chance to see the board.

-They're gonna be faceless bureaucrats.
+They're going to be faceless bureaucrats.

-They're not gonna want to be known.
+They're not going to want to be known.

-They're gonna be they're gonna be like the Chinese Politburo, and we never even saw their pictures.
+And we never even saw their pictures.

 And if you did, you knew that they'd been whacked.